Thavarshan/secret-loader/README.md

    ./secrets.sh
    ```

-   This command will update your `.env` file by fetching the actual values from the specified secret stores.
+   This command will automatically fetch the actual values from the specified secret stores and update your `.env` file with the real values.

+3. **View the output**:

+   Upon completion, the script will notify you with a success message or warnings if certain secrets could not be fetched.

 ---